 “Social bookmarking is a centralized online service which allows users to add, annotate, edit, and share bookmarks of web documents”

 Social bookmarks constitute a link.
 Most sites offer little value from their links but getting the right type of link from some sites like Reddit definitely has some value.

 Social bookmarks also help to speed up indexation.

-Social signals are interactions people have with your site on social media platforms.
-The most popular sites being Facebook, Twitter, LinkedIn, Reddit, Medium, etc.
+Social signals are interactions people have with your web page on social media platforms.
+The most popular social media sites being Facebook, Twitter, LinkedIn, Reddit, Medium, etc.

 By interactions, we mean signals we are all used to using.
 Such as likes, dislikes, shares, votes, pins, views, etc.

 In SEO, guest posting is a form of link building and content marketing where you contact another webmaster (usually via email) and offer to write for them, and when you do, add a contextual link back to your website/blog.
 This “agreement” could be for free or you might be asked to pay a small admin fee.
 Some sites will even create the content for you, for a fee.

 #48 What would be a good guest post site?

 Every SEO looks for different metrics when building links.
 First off, you want to ensure that the site is able to show relevancy.
 You want it to be industry specific.
 A lot of SEOs look for organic volume as it shows that Google trusts the domain enough to rank it.